-Motorola DROID RAZR MAXX HD on sale at Amazon: $99.99 for new lines, $149.99 for existing customersAlex Wagner - Deputy Managing Editor, News Desk
+Motorola DROID RAZR MAXX HD on sale at Amazon: $99.99 for new lines, $149.99 for existing customersAlex Wagner - Editorial Director of News and Content

 Still got some holiday cash burning a hole in your pocket?
 If so, Amazon's got a deal that may be of interest to you.
 The retailer is currently offering Verizon's Motorola DROID RAZR MAXX HD for $99.99 with a two-year contract for new customers, which is a price that's a full $200 less than what Verizon is asking for the same device.
 Existing Verizon customers can save some cash, too, as Amazon has priced the DROID RAZR MAXX HD at $149.99 with a contract for upgrade-eligible subscribers on Big Red.